 By following these simple measures, you can further reduce the risk from heart disease.

 Know warning signs of heart attack and what to do:

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Spiractin.
-Like all other medicines, Spiractin may have unwanted side effects in some people.
+Like other medicines, Spiractin may cause unwanted side effects in some people.
 Sometimes they are serious, most of the time they are not.
 You may need medical attention if you get some of the side effects.

 Do not be alarmed by the following list of side effects.
 You may not experience any of them.

 Ask your doctor or pharmacist to answer any questions you may have.